CodeLifter-sys/rapidclip-generator/README.md

 - **Relevant Images**: Further refine image selection to better illustrate the content.
 - **Visual Effects and Transitions**: Apply zoom, animations, and smooth cuts.
 - **Complete Rendering**: Create the final video ready for publication.
+- **Additional Video Editing Enhancements**: Expand features for more advanced video composition and editing.

 ---